 It’s popular, and acceptable, for an ecumenical or interfaith couple to invite the non-Catholic spouse’s minister to be present at the wedding.
 But it’s important to note that, according to canon law, only the priest may officiate at a Catholic wedding.
 A minister may offer a few words, but he or she may not officiate or preside at a joint ceremony.

 It is generally recommended that ecumenical or interfaith weddings not include Communion.
 Therefore, most ecumenical or interfaith weddings take place outside of Mass: there is a different service for a Catholic marrying a baptized Christian and a Catholic marrying a non-baptized person or catechuman (person preparing for baptism).

 “The reception of Communion is a sign of unity with the ecclesial community,” he explains.
 “On a wedding day, the fact that one-half of the congregation does not belong to the Catholic community [and, hence, does not receive Communion] cannot be a sign of welcome or unity on a couple’s wedding day.”
 It might be “likened to inviting guests to a celebration and not allowing them to eat,” he adds.

-In some dioceses, if an interfaith couple wants to have a full wedding Mass with Communion, they must get permission from the bishop, Hater says.
+If an ecumenical couple wants to celebrate their wedding within Mass, they must get permission from the bishop, Hater says.
 “In addition, only with his permission can a person, other than a Catholic, receive Communion in church during such a wedding.”